ehrpg/qstar/docs/crisis.md

 ### Available Actions

 All character can perform basic actions.
-[Perks](/perks-flaws#perks) and equipment can make additional actions available.
+[Perks](/perks-flaws#perks) and [Equipment](/character/equipment) can make additional actions available.

 This table provides a guideline for actions and their AP cost.
 These apply unless stated otherwise, e.g. attacking with an oversized weapon may require